cdsittampalam/documentation/docs/Deposit & Withdraw.md

 ---

-Money can be added to Qredo through a deposit transaction, and can leave the Qredo network through a withdraw transaction.
+Money can be added to Qredo network through a deposit transaction, and can leave the network through a withdraw transaction.

 Deposit Money
 -------------